 If you recently purchased Vault or started the 30-day trial, we recommend that you wait 30–60 minutes before you sign in to Vault.
 If you sign in immediately after purchase, you might not be able to access all of Vault.

 Sign in with your Google Workspace username and password.

 Other authorized users in your organization can sign in to Vault the same way after you give them access.

 Step 5.
 Set your organization's default retention rules

-Set retention rules to control how long data is retained before it's purged from user accounts and all Google systems.
+Set retention rules to control how long data is retained before it's allowed to be purged from user accounts and all Google systems.
 We recommend that you consult your organization's legal team when you set up retention rules.

 Before you begin, learn how retention works.
 The following steps describe how to set default retention rules, but you can set custom retention rules instead.

 Set custom retention rules to keep data that matches specific conditions for set time.
 Set a default retention rule when you need to keep all data for a service for all licensed accounts in your organization for a set time.
 Custom retention rules override default retention rules, even when the default retention rule has a longer retention period.

 - In Vault, click Retention.
 If Retention isn't listed, ask a Google Workspace administrator to give you Vault privileges ("Manage retention policies").